 Psilocybin is the psychoactive compound in hallucinogenic mushrooms.
 Humans have used this magic mushroom compound in rituals for thousands of years.
 The compound alters sensory perceptions and even the sense of self.
 Medical science has overlooked it until relatively recently, however.
 A study from Johns Hopkins (JAMA Psychiatry, Nov.
 4, 2020) confirms that psilocybin can be helpful in treating major depression.
-Now a British study has found that it is as effective as escitalopram (Lexapro) in treating depression (New England Journal of Medicine, April 15, 2021).
+A British study has found that it is as effective as escitalopram (Lexapro) in treating depression (New England Journal of Medicine, April 15, 2021).
+A study published in Nature Medicine this week helps explain how psilocybin might overcome depression.

 A Very Short History of Antidepressants: